 Jay S. Steingrub, MD, FACP, FCCP

-Jay Steingrub is a Professor of Medicine at Tufts University School of Medicine and Vice Chair for Research in the Department of Medicine at Baystate Medical Center.
+Jay Steingrub is a Professor of Medicine at the University of Massachusetts Medical School-Baystate and Professor of Medicine at Tufts CTSI.
 Dr. Steingrub has distinguished himself as an outstanding clinician, educator, and clinical investigator.
 As Director of the Medical Intensive Care Unit, Dr. Steingrub has built a nationally recognized program in clinical research devoted to sepsis and acute respiratory distress syndrome (ARDS).

 He has served as principal investigator or co-investigator on 42 extramurally funded clinical trials and has been funded by the National Heart, Lung, and Blood Institute to study Acute Lung Injury as part of an ARDS network consortium.
 He is also one of 11 national recipients of the new NHLBI PETAL Network Research Grant, working with 3 other New England sites to create a clinical center for this project.
 Dr. Steingrub’s work continues to focus on optimal strategies to deliver clinical care in the ICU setting for patients with sepsis and ARDS and currently is examining the utility of novel compounds in the treatment of sepsis and ARDS.

 Kathleen Szegda, PhD, MPH, MS